 The normal entry requirement is a Grade 7 at GCSE.
-Students who have not taken GCSE Religious Studies will need to have achieved a 7 in two other humanities, such as English Language, History or Geography.
+Students who have not taken GCSE Religious Studies will need to have achieved a 7 in two other humanities, such as Ancient History, Classical Civilisation, History or Geography.
+A grade 7 in English Literature is highly desirable but is not essential.

-For further details, please see Mr White in the RS department.
+For further details, please see Ms Gale in the RS department.